radixdlt/official-examples/getting-started/hello-token/README.md

 6. Run `resim run manifests/instantiate_resim.rtm` to instantiate the `HelloToken` component
 7. Replace the component & account address's in `manifests/free_token_resim.rtm` with the address of the deployed component and the account address you created

-Or Deploy the application to Stokenet the Radix Public Test Network:
+### Deploy the application to Stokenet the Radix Public Test Network:

 1. Ensure that you have run `scrypto build` to build the project.
 2. Navigate to the Stokenet Developer Console https://stokenet-console.radixdlt.com/deploy-package